tensorlayer/RLzoo/README.md

 * If you meet the error`AttributeError: module 'tensorflow' has no attribute 'contrib'` when running the code after installing tensorflow-probability, try:
 `pip install --upgrade tf-nightly-2.0-preview tfp-nightly`

+* When trying to use RLBench environments, `No module named rlbench` can be caused by no RLBench package installed at your local or a mistake of adding python path.
+You should add `export PYTHONPATH=/home/quantumiracle/research/vrep/PyRep/RLBench` every time you try to run the learning script with RLBench environment or add it to you `~/.bashrc` file once for all.

 ## Citing: